Marquesas Islands Tahiti And French Polynesia Travel Guide

 French is the official language; Marquesan is the local tongue.
 English is less widespread.

-Respectful interaction with local culture is a must.
+Respectful interaction with local the way of life is a must.

 The Marquesas islands' rugged geography and limited infrastructure present challenges for mobility needs.

-For specific mobility needs, contact Tahiti Tourisme for the latest information.
+For specific mobility needs, contact Tahiti Tourisme for up-to-date information.
 Prior communication with guesthouses and tour operators is needed to assess available accommodations.

 The Marquesas islands Islands feature a dramatic, largely untouched natural landscape.
 Protecting this environment is important.